ahamedfahmi/WhatUpBuds/README.md

 refactor code, improve documentation, create original icon assets, and fix some bugs.

+Copyright © 2026 Ahamed Fahmi.

 This project is not affiliated with or endorsed by Huawei, Honor, or the OpenFreeBuds project.

-> OpenFreeBuds is licensed under GPLv3.
-If OpenFreeBuds source code is copied or
-> adapted into this project, its copyright notices and GPLv3 requirements must
+This project is released under the GNU General Public License v3.0.
+See [LICENSE](LICENSE).
+OpenFreeBuds is also licensed under GPLv3; if its source code is copied or adapted, its copyright notices and attribution must be preserved.
-> be followed.
-This repository does not currently include its own `LICENSE`
-> file; one should be added before a public release.

 ## Current features